Johnlon/spam-1/docs/alu_with_carry_in.md

 With this setup then when accessing operations 9/10/11 then they will be promoted to the "+/-1" variants 13/14/15 respectively when carry is set.

+Secondly, the order of operations 0,1,2 have been shifted so that operation 0 is 'A'.
+By sending the ALU operation selection to the ALU via a tristate buffer (eg 74245) I can switch on the 'A' operation by tristating the buffer and applying a pull down; this approach is easier than introducing a 5 way 2-1 multiplexer (such as I could obtain via the 74ALS857).
+This makes it possible for the control logic to select "PASS A" in the ALU using a single control wire, which is the op used when transfering register values to other devices or registers.

 # Links